WPManageNinja/wp-payment-form/readme.txt

 = WPPayform Pro Features =
 - Accept recurring/subscription payments
 - Accept payment using PayPal too
-- Let your users choose from the available payment method
+- Let your users choose from the available payment methods
 - Form scheduling
 - Restricted form submissions based on entries count by payment statuses
 - Build an event registration form with payments